SeaWorld orca whale Tilikum dies

-One of SeaWorld's better-known orcas, Tilikum, perhaps best known for being linked to the death of his trainer in 2010, died on Friday.
+One of SeaWorld's better-known orcas, Tilikum, perhaps best known for being linked to the death of his trainer in 2010, died early Friday morning.

-SeaWorld said he died early Friday surrounded by trainers, care staff and veterinarians.
+SeaWorld said he died surrounded by trainers, care staff and veterinarians.
 A cause of death is yet to be determined and a necropsy is planned.
-However, veterinarians had been treating Tilikum for a "persistent and complicated bacterial lung infection."
+However, veterinarians had been treating Tilikum for a "persistent and complicated bacterial lung infection," the organization said.

 JOIN THE CONVERSATION